graemerocher/micronaut-oraclecloud-workshop/lab_dependency_injection/lab_dependency_injection.md

     }
     </copy>

-Now let's setup some logic that let's you configure an initial set of owners using  configuration injection to resolve values from the environment in a file called `src/main/java/example/micronaut/OwnerConfiguration.java`:
+Now let's setup some logic to configure an initial set of owners using configuration injection to resolve values from the environment in a file called `src/main/java/example/micronaut/OwnerConfiguration.java`:

     <copy>
     package example.micronaut;